ceejbot/mcm-meta-helper/docs/nexus_docs.md

 ## Permissions and credits

 This is a Rust project.
 [Source is available on GitHub](https://github.com/ceejbot/mcm-meta-helper) under the [the Parity Public License](https://paritylicense.com).
 This license allows you to use and share this software for free, but you have to share software that builds on it alike.
-In Skyrim modding language, this mod requires "cathedral" modding, not "parlor" modding.
+In Skyrim modding language, this license supports "cathedral" modding, not "parlor" modding.